-- Turn the UP limit adjustment screw counterclockwise 5-1/2 turns. - Press the Wall Control push bar or button.
+- Turn the UP limit adjustment screw counterclockwise 5-1/2 turns. - Press the Door Control push button.
 The trolley will travel to the fully open position. - Manually raise the door to the open position (parallel to the floor), and lift the door arm to the trolley.
 The arm should touch the trolley just in back of the door arm connector hole.
 Refer to the fully open trolley/door arm positions in the illustration.
 If the arm does not extend far enough, adjust the limit further.
 One full turn equals 2" of trolley travel.